9 Unusual Places You Probably Didn’t Know Existed

 Coolest Abandoned Places In The World: Buzludzha, Bulgaria

+Like the Stairway to Heaven in Hawaii, this is one of those your mileage may vary situation as far as getting in.
+If you’re in Bulgaria and want to take a chance, you can try your luck getting into Buzludzha.
 High up in the Central Balkan Mountain range that splits down the middle of Bulgaria is an abandoned Communist compound.
 During the height of Communism, leaders would gather in this building that looks exactly like a UFO from the outside.
-It’s been abandoned for over 20 years and closed off to the public, mainly because it is constantly falling apart and a potential danger for who all who enter.
-To get in, you’ll have to sneak in through a broken hole off the right sealed off entrance of the building.
-Watch for the errant rebars jutting out from the concrete.
-On a windy day, the metal will rattle from the rooftop.
-Tread carefully and at your own risk.
+It’s been abandoned for nearly 30 years and closed off to the public, mainly because it is constantly falling apart and a potential danger for who all who enter.

 6. The Catacombs